skip to content

 Applying with A-Levels

 As with all subjects in Cambridge, admissions standards are set to seek out the best in the field, and a typical A-Level offer for Computer Science here is A*A*A. Formally, admission to Cambridge is decided by a college, not by the department and the college is likely to interview an applicant before deciding whether or not to make an offer.
-A written test is also commonly required.
 More details on the admissions process are available on the main University website.

-The primary qualifications we look for are in mathematics, since we find a strong correlation with mathematics performance and subsequent performance on our degree.
-Therefore A-level mathematics is essential.
-Further Mathematics to AS or A-level is highly desirable, although we recognise that not all schools currently offer it.
+The primary qualifications we look for are in Mathematics, since we find a strong correlation with Mathematics performance and subsequent performance on our degree.
+Therefore A-level Mathematics is essential.
+Further Mathematics is now required if your school offers it.
+To clarify if your school offers Further Mathematics to AS or A level, you should take it.

-A-level Computing is not essential for entry for first-year 75% Option but some knowledge of procedural programming is useful.
+A-level Computing is not essential but some knowledge of procedural programming is useful.
 Ultimately the decision rests with the DoS at your college.
 Note that A-level ICT and IT are more vocational in nature and are generally less desirable than a physical science at admission.

 Applying with other qualifications